Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

 \subsubsection{Solving Internal Optimization Problem.}

-Specification of Eq. \eqref{eq:internal-opt} to OFS problem tells that we aim at locating a point $\bm{y}$ in the set: for the given metric $\dL$, constant $S$ and a point $\bm{x}$.
+Specification of Eq.~\eqref{eq:internal-opt} to OFS problem tells that we aim at locating a point $\bm{y}$ in the set: for the given metric $\dL$, constant $S$ and a point $\bm{x}$.
 Such point $\bm{y}$ constitutes the mutant of $\bm{x}$ that steps away from it to the distance $\widetilde{S}$ according to the metric $\textsc{LAP}(\dL, \cdot, \cdot).$ The value of $\widetilde{S}$ is closest possible to $S$.
 It is perfect if $\widetilde{S} = S$, however, this might be not always possible, since the space $\mathbb{L}^M$ is not continuous.

 We propose a heuristic approach that aims at locating $\bm{y}$ to minimize $|\textsc{LAP}(\dL, \bm{x}, \bm{y}) - S|,$ within the limited number of $\textsc{LAP}$ function evaluations.
-In line \ref{alg:dd-ea:dd-mutation} of Algorithm \ref{alg:dd-ea} this method is called $\textsc{DDMutation}.$ This non-trivial internal optimization task can be seen as an inverse linear assignment problem because the goal is to produce a vector that gives a specific solution to this problem.
-Algorithm \ref{alg:inv-lap} summarizes the proposed method to solve this problem.
+In line~\ref{alg:dd-ea:dd-mutation} of Algorithm~\ref{alg:dd-ea} this method is called $\textsc{DDMutation},$ \utwo{which stands for \emph{distance-driven mutation}.} This non-trivial internal optimization task can be seen as an inverse linear assignment problem because the goal is to produce a vector that gives a specific solution to this problem.
+Algorithm~\ref{alg:inv-lap} summarizes the proposed method to solve this problem\utwo{, called Distance‑Driven Assignment Evolutionary Algorithm (DDA‑EA).}